Bulat-Ziganshin/EasyProtoBuf/README.md

 - string/bytes fields can be stored in any C++ type convertible to/from std::string_view (or easypb::string_view)
 - repeated fields can be stored in any C++ container implementing push_back() and begin()/end()
 - map fields can be stored in any C++ container similar enough to std::map
-- not implemented: group wire format
+- limited `group` support: unknown groups are skipped during decoding, but declaring and encoding groups is not supported
 - [protozero][] is a production-grade library with a similar API

 [Codegen](codegen) features: